amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 }
 {% endcodeblock %}

-We just added a new parameter `query`, which takes the `path` (active, completed or all).
+We added a new parameter `query`, which takes the `path` (active, completed or all).
 Then, we pass that parameter to the service.
 Let's handle that in the service:

 {% codeblock lang:js mark:1,5-10 TodoService src/app/todo/todo.service.ts %}
 get(query = ''){